ianmorgan/event-store/docs/index.md

 ## About

 This is a basic event store that should be sufficient for many event sourcing scenarios.
 Events are stored and retrieved using a simple REST style API.
-It will also support a simple subscription style push model. when I get around to it.
+It will also support a simple subscription style push model, when I get around to it.

 ## Event Types